 Cody is mainly a painter of unconventional canvases.
 He believes that art can (and probably should) be everywhere.
 Cody takes the commonplace and gives it another life.

-This exhibit showcases Cody’s collection of #PennyPopArt in which he either alters Abe’s appearance with acrylic paint using numerous methods, to turn him into iconic celebrities such as Leonardo di Caprio, Rihanna, or even Waldo, or he paints over Abe altogether, replacing him with whomever or whatever he feels inspired by (in this case, well known cannabis enthusiasts).
+The Artist Tree West Hollywood is thrilled to showcase of number of pieces from Cody’s collection of #PennyPopArt.
+Code created the works by either altering Abe’s appearance with acrylic paint using numerous methods, to turn him into iconic celebrities such as Leonardo di Caprio, Rihanna, or even Waldo, or painting over Abe altogether, replacing him with whomever or whatever he feels inspired by (in this case, well known cannabis enthusiasts).

 “I have always taken the roll of challenging the status quo, of making people think about things differently.
 When I was younger, I wasn’t aware this was a gift and it rarely worked out in my favor.
 I’ve learned from those experiences, and I’m now having nothing but fun with it!”